antrea-io/antrea/docs/antrea-network-policy.md

 **enableLogging**: A ClusterNetworkPolicy ingress or egress rule can be audited by enabling its logging field.
-When `enableLogging` field is set to true, the first packet of any connection that matches this rule will be logged to a separate file (`/var/log/antrea/networkpolicy/np.log`).
+When `enableLogging` field is set to true, the first packet of any connection that matches this rule will be logged to a separate file (`/var/log/antrea/networkpolicy/np.log`) on the Node on which the rule is applied.
 These log files can then be retrieved for further analysis.
 By default, rules are not logged.
 The example policy logs all traffic that matches the "DropToThirdParty" egress rule, while the rule "AllowFromFrontend" is not logged.
-The rules are logged in the following format:
+The rules are logged in the following
+format:

 ```
     <yyyy/mm/dd> <time> <ovs-table-name> <antrea-native-policy-reference> <action> <openflow-priority> SRC: <source-ip> DEST: <destination-ip> <packet-length> <protocol>